aa-tt/crypto-api/README.md

 # Interview Assessment

-Welcome to Progyny's Engineering technical assessment challenge!
+A technical assessment challenge!
 Please read the instructions below, and once your ready to begin fork the repo to your personal GitHub account to complete the assignment.

 ## Instructions